CT3, Prominent Teacher Training and Leadership Coaching Organization, Names New Senior-Level Executive

-Nataki Gregory Appointed Chief Executive Officer and Marcus Blanks Appointed President/Chief Operating Officer
+Nataki Gregory Appointed Chief Executive Officer

 SAN FRANCISCO, CA – July 30, 2020 –

 Gregory will be responsible for shaping CT3’s internal and external culture and driving toward the organization’s mission and vision.
 She will also define what CT3’s work looks like through an anti-racist lens and the ways the organization will strive to implement anti-racism efforts with its partners.
-Blanks will lead business operations and oversee the implementation of CT3’s newly defined growth strategy.

-About Nataki Gregory and Marcus Blanks
+About Nataki Gregory

-Gregory, in her fifth year with CT3, began her education career as a teacher in District of Columbia public schools and then served in a variety of roles around the country, including principal, professional development director, and chief academic officer.
+Gregory, in her fifth year with CT3, began her education career as a teacher in District of Columbia Public Schools and then served in a variety of roles around the country, including principal, professional development director, and chief academic officer.
 She has worked with teachers and leaders in many school districts during her time with the organization.

 “The CT3 team is second to none, both in terms of their experience as educators on the front lines and in their commitment to walk directly toward the most pressing challenges in education today,” says Gregory.
 “Those include dismantling racist systems and elevating the achievements and opportunities of the most marginalized students.
 Marcus and I consider it an honor to lead this team — and the teachers and students we serve — to new heights.”

-Gregory and Blanks’ histories, both professional and personal, will further inform CT3’s anti-racism direction in a meaningful and mindful manner, notes Klei Borrero.
+Gregory’s history, both professional and personal, will further inform CT3’s anti-racism direction in a meaningful and mindful manner, notes Klei Borrero.
 “This approach underscores our commitment to contributing to the conversation from a first-person perspective while proactively addressing systematic beliefs that are long overdue for change,” she says.

 Founded in 2009, CT3 delivers transformative classroom engagement and leadership coaching through its evidence-based No-Nonsense Nurturer model and its uniquely powerful Real Time Teacher Coaching® programs.
 CT3’s efforts have moved the needle in hundreds of schools across the country, resulting in double-digit decreases in out-of-school suspensions, gains in graduation rates, and increased teacher retention.